Top 5 Old Coins Worth Money That You Can Find In Pocket Change

 I’m always on the prowl for old coins in my pocket change.

-Since I started looking for them in my change from cash transactions, vending machines, and even take-a-penny-leave-a-penny jars, I’ve been rewarded with many interesting finds.
+Since I started looking for them in my change from cash transactions, vending machines, and take-a-penny-leave-a-penny jars, I’ve been rewarded with many interesting finds.

 Here’s a rundown of 5 types of old coins worth money that you can still find in spare change if you look hard enough …and are just a teensy bit lucky!